TonyCLT/RENTED_old_rbx/wiki/Tuesday.md

 <table> <tr> <td>
 <br>

-- Tuesday is the second night of the game and adds the first few possible threats<br>
+- Tuesday is the second night of the game and adds the first few possible threats primarily the disciple and possibly the lector<br>

 - on beating you get your first badge and get to move on to <b>[🛈](https://github.com/ReRand/RENTED/wiki/Wednesday) Wednesday</b>